Best Topre keyboard from 2016

 Most of the resistance of the Topre switch comes from the rubber dome, however, Topre rubber domes are built to a much higher quality and standard than your standard rubber membrane keyboard.

 Topre is the biggest competitor to Cherry MX style mechanical switches, but have a decided disadvantage in that the keyboards that use them are so expensive!
 While prices have been dropping, many keyboards that use Topre switches are still over $200.
+If that breaks your bank, take a look at some alternatives.
 There are a few notable exceptions, like the CoolerMaster NovaTouch, which we’ll talk about shortly.

 Ultimately, whether or not a Topre keyboard is worth the money for you to spend on it will come down to your personal preference.
 It’s hard to say if Topre is right for you without trying one out yourself.

 Below is a video where you can get a feel for the difference in sound of a mechanical switch vs Topre.
 Topre switches have a much deeper sound and are generally more quiet.

 With all that background covered, let’s jump into the best Topre keyboards for 2016!